 Biblical Museum – Expected: This is my story.
 About faith, hope and inspiration.
 Exhibition about young people and Christianity.
 Runs 9 Feb to 27 Oct 2019.

 FOAM Photography Museum – Changing Views – 20 Years of Art Collection Deutsche Börse, features an extensive range of works from one of the most important corporate collections of international photography.
 Runs 3 May to 7 Jul 2019.
 Silver Lake Drive by Alex Prager (retrospective), 14 Jun to 4 Sep 2019.
+Dominic Hawgood, Casting Out the Self, works from the multi-disciplinary UK artist.
+12 Jul to 13 Oct 2019.

 EYE Film – William Kentridge, exhibition of 10 pieces by the South African artist.
 Runs 3 Jun to 1 Sep 2019.